-Fig. 13-200-Pair Cable in Cable Slots
+Fig. 15-200-Pair Cable in Cable Slots

 3.09 The index strips start with number 1 at the top and continue downwards in consecutive order.
 The index strip slots are numbered consecutively from left to right with number 1 the first slot on the left and number 50 the last slot on the right.
-Pair number 1 would be slots 1 and 2, and pair number 25 would be slots 49 and 50.
+Pair number 1 would be seated in slots 1 and 2, and pair number 25 would be in slots 49 and 50.

-- 3.10 Terminations are made following the sequence outlined in 3.11 through 3.21. - 3.11 The conductors of a 25-pair cable or a binder group are placed in the index strip slots following the even-count color code starting with white-blue in slot 1, blue-white in slot 2, white-orange in slot 3, etc (Fig. 14).
+3.10 Terminations are made following the sequence outlined in 3.11 through 3.24.
+3.11 The conductors of a 25-pair cable or a binder group are placed in the index strip slots following the even-count color code starting with white-blue in slot 1, blue-white in slot 2, white-orange in slot 3, etc (Fig. 16).
 The conductors should not be taut; some slack is desirable.
 The high tooth on the index strip splits the conductors of a pair.
 Light finger pressure is sufficient to cause the conductor to be held in the index strip.
-Place all 25 pairs and check for split pairs, missed slots, etc. - 3.12 After all pairs are placed in a pair of index strips adjacent to a cable space, the 788B1 or 788H1 insertion tool is used to seat the conductors in the index strip (Fig. 15).
+Place all 25 pairs and check for split pairs, missed slots, etc.

+3.12 After all pairs are placed in a pair of index strips adjacent to a cable space, the 788B1 or 788J1 insertion tool is used to seat the conductors in the index strip (Fig. 17).
 Start at the end of the index strip nearest the cable entrance and work across the block.
 Make sure conductors are bottomed in the index strip, especially when using larger gauge wire.
 Use only enough pressure to seat conductors: Do not hammer on 788B1 insertion tool.

-- 3.13 On wiring blocks used to provide key line service multiples (red field), the conductors are placed across the five index strips, again using a light finger pressure to place (Fig. 16).
-Conductors should not be tight. - 3.14 Seat the conductors in the same manner described in 3.12. - 3.15 Cut off excess wire using the 4-pair cutoff tool (Fig. 17).
+3.13 On wiring blocks used to provide key line service multiples (red field), the conductors are placed across the five index strips, again using a light finger pressure to place (Fig. 18).
+Conductors should not be tight.

+3.14 Seat the conductors in the same manner described in 3.12.

+3.15 Cut off excess wire using the 4-pair cutoff tool (Fig. 19) or the cutoff side of the 788J1 tool.
 Conductors should be perpendicular to index strip for ease in cutting.